Chinatown, Liverpool: Establishment

 The first presence of Chinese people in Liverpool dates back to 1834 when the first vessel direct from China arrived in Liverpool's docks to trade such goods as silk and cotton wool.
 Many Chinese immigrants first arrived in Liverpool in the late 1860s as a result of Alfred Holt and Company employing large numbers of Chinese seamen while establishing the Blue Funnel Shipping Line.
 The commercial shipping line created strong trade links between the cities of Shanghai, Hong Kong and Liverpool; mainly importing silk, cotton and tea.
 From the 1890s onwards, small numbers of Chinese began to set up businesses catering to the Chinese sailors working on Holt's lines and others.
 Some of these men married working class British women, resulting in a number of British-born Eurasian Chinese being born in Liverpool.

 World War II

 At the beginning of World War II, there were up to 20,000 Chinese mariners in the city.
 In 1942, there was a strike for rights and pay equal to that of white mariners.
 The strike had lasted for four months.
 For the duration of the War these men were labelled as "troublemakers" by the shipowners and the British Government.
 At the end of the conflict, they were forbidden shore jobs, their pay was cut by two-thirds and they were offered only one-way voyages back to China.
 Hundreds of men were forced to leave their families, with many of their locally born children continuing to live in and around Liverpool's Chinatown to this day.

-Liverpool's first Chinatown existed within the city's docklands, although heavy bombing during World War II led to a relocation to the current spot just west of Liverpool Cathedral.
+Liverpool's first Chinatown existed within the city's docklands, although bombing during World War II led to a relocation to the current spot just west of Liverpool Cathedral.